diovisgood/diovisgood.github.io/_posts/2020-11-10-blockchain-fair-bets.md

 - during the match
 - almost the end of the match

+**This is important:** The earlier you place a bet - the less information you have to choose a team for the bet.
+Conversely, the closer to the end of the match you place your bet, the more confident you are in the most likely winner.
+{: .notice}

 I believe, in a *fair* betting scheme
 **the earlier you make a bet - the more revenue you should get**.